 - The leaders of this organisation demonstrate integrity.

 - Relationships with co-workers: Good relationships with co-workers have proven to be essential in the workplace.
 In fact, one of Gallup’s Q12 reputed employee engagement survey statements is “I have a best friend at work”.
-The reason is that when you have a close friend at work, you feel a stronger connection to the organisation, and you are more excited about coming into work every day.
-In 2016, the Society for Human Resource Management Job Satisfaction & Engagement survey, two out of five employees felt that relationships with co-workers were very important to their job satisfaction, and 77% of employees were satisfied with these relationships.
+The reason is that, when you have a close friend at work, you feel a stronger connection to the organisation and you are more excited about coming into work every day.
+In the 2016 Job Satisfaction & Engagement survey of the Society for Human Resource Management, two out of five employees felt that relationships with co-workers were very important to their job satisfaction and 77% of employees were satisfied with these relationships.

-Dernovsek D. (2008).
-Creating highly engaged and committed employee starts at the top and ends at the bottom line.
+Dernovsek, D. (2008).
+Creating Highly Engaged and Committed Employees Starts at the Top and Ends at the Bottom Line.
 Credit Union Magazine, May 2008.
 Credit Union National Association, Inc.

 Mann, A. & Harter, J. (2016).
 The Worldwide Employee Engagement Crisis.
 Gallup.
 Retrieved from http://www.gallup.com/businessjournal/188033/worldwide-employee-engagement-crisis.aspx?g_source=engagement&g_medium=search&g_campaign=tiles

 Markos, S. & Sridevi, M.S.
 (2010).
 Employee Engagement: The Key to Improving Performance.
 International Journal of Business and Management, 5(12), 89-96.

 Maslach, C., Schaufeli, W.B. & Leiter, M.P.
 (2001).
 Job Burnout.
 Annual Review of Psychology, 52, 397-422.